application-research/delta-chunker/README.md

 - Supports `e2e` and `import` deals
 - Supports `split-size` to chunk files into smaller pieces
 - Supports `delta-url` to stream CAR files to a live delta instance
-- Supports `delta-token` to authenticate with a live delta instance
+- Supports `delta-api-key` to authenticate with a live delta instance
-- Supports `delta-wallet` to specify the wallet to use for the deal
+- Supports `delta-wallet` to specify the wallet to use for the deal.
+Pass the hexed wallet address from boostd/lotus export.
 - Supports `type` to specify the type of deal to make
+- For `e2e` type, it'll prepare the car and send the file over to the delta instance.
+- For `import` type, it'll prepare the deal.
+You'll need to manually send the car file to the miner. *This is something we will automate soon with delta importer*

 ## Build
 ```
 make all
+./dc car --help
 ```

 ## Run chunker basic mode